 Lifeguards work up to 40 hours per week on a staggered schedule.
 All lifeguards are expected to be available for work on all major summer holidays when beach crowds are at their peak level.

 Full time schedules are awarded according to ranking upon completion of the Rookie Test.
 The higher the ranking the better the schedule.

-Candidates who are able to work the entire lifeguard season (until Labor day) will be considered first for employment as long as minimum testing standards are met.
+Candidates who are able to work the entire lifeguard season (until Labor day) will be considered first for employment and first for a full time schedule as long as minimum testing standards are met.

 Rookie School is a minimum of 70 hours in duration.
 Per the USLA minimum training standards, the lifeguard trainee has 30 days to finish all pre-service training.
 The new hire lifeguard must take the Rookie Test within 30 days of the first day of Rookie School.

 New hires will not be paid during the selection and training phases however they are paid for their field training shifts should they progress to that phase of instruction.